tomhuhges/todos/README.md

 - i want to see the tasks i've done
 - i want to see how many tasks remain
 - i want to see how many tasks have been done
+- i want to be encouraged to complete more tasks